n-czekalska/Blog/README.md

-To run this blog a NodeJS is required.
+To run this blog a NodeJS and express are required.
-In the command line navigate to the root folder of the application and run npm install and after npm start command.
+Clone the repository and using the command line navigate to the root folder of the application.
+Run npm install and  npm start commands.
 Website is available on the http://localhost:3000 address.